cunybpl/nycet_pnp/src/content/guides/systems/lighting-fixture.md

             </td>
             <td>
                 <ul>
-                    <li>Average hourly electricity supplied to the light fixture system from the panelboard or switchgear</li>
+                    <li><a href="/documents/measurement-technique/electrical-current">Hourly measurement of electricity supplied to the light fixture system from the panelboard or switchgear</a></li>
-                    <li>Total operating hours of the light fixtures</li>
+                    <li><a href="/documents/measurement-technique/lighting-fixture-runtime">Total operating hours of the light fixtures</a></li>
                 </ul>
             </td>
         </tr>